Data

 Abstract

-We prove that the detection rate of n-crossing alternating links by link invariants insensitive to oriented mutation decays exponentially in n, implying that they detect alternating links with probability zero.
-This phenomenon applies broadly, in particular to quantum invariants such as the Jones or HOMFLYPT polynomials.
-We also use a big data approach to analyze several borderline cases (e.g. integral Khovanov or HOMFLYPT homologies), where
+We prove that the detection rate of n-crossing alternating links by many standard link invariants decays exponentially in n, implying that they detect alternating links with probability zero.
+This phenomenon applies broadly, in particular to the Jones and HOMFLYPT polynomials and integral Khovanov homology.
+We also use a big-data approach to analyze knots and provide evidence that, for knots as well, these invariants exhibit the same asymptotic failure of detection.

 A few extra words